Amtrak & Via Rail Canada User Guide

 Coast Starlight (Los Angeles to Seattle via San Francisco Bay Area)

-Although much of the Coast Starlight route between Los Angeles and the San Francisco Bay Area does not follow the coast, the scenery becomes superb when it does.
+The scenery along the Coast Starlight route between Los Angeles and the San Francisco Bay Area becomes superb while it it follows California's beautiful coastline. .

 The landscape is almost pristine in places—much the same as before the Spanish came.